 Once I had established a state of hypnosis, I would do use lots of deepening suggestions so she can really experience the state fully.
 I want to make it easy for her to return to the state easily, on her own.
 Then, while in the state, have her practice the imagery she has chosen.

 You can learn more about how to condition your clients for hypnosis in the Create Your Ideal Client Session module of the Ready for Regression First Session course.

 I would give some additional suggestions for healing, such as:

 - the body know what to do to heal itself

 - the body is now receiving the instructions it needs to do its perfect work.

 I would teach her how to return to this state using an anchor.
 A simple finger-pinch technique is all that's needed.
 Once the anchor was installed I would emerge her.
-Then immediately have her take herself back into a state of hypnosis using her anchor.
-I would then compound the response to reinforce confidence.
+Then, I would immediately have her take herself back into a state of hypnosis using her anchor to test the anchor and prove that it works.
+I would then compound the response to reinforce the client's confidence.

-I would also give her a short CD that she can listen to several times a day.
-Listening to the sound of your voice will help to condition the client to enter into hypnosis very quickly and easily each time you work with her.
+I would also give her a short audio recording that she can listen to several times a day.
+Listening to the sound of your voice will help to condition the client to enter into a state of hypnosis very quickly and easily, each time you work with her.
 It also gives the client support while she is learning self-hypnosis.